AHES COVID-19 Information

 - Non-invasive temperature checks: Student temperature checks will be non-invasive moving forwards.

-- Masks and Face Shields: Staff and Students in Grade 4 and up will be required to wear a facemask and/or face shield whenever social distancing is not possible, students in lower grades will be encouraged to do the same.
+- Masks and Face Shields: Staff and Students will be required to wear a facemask and/or face shield whenever social distancing is not possible, students in lower grades will be encouraged to do the same.

 In addition to the points above, AHES will be considering: